ahmedmohamedeid98/todoey-ios14/README.md

 # todoey-ios14
-use CoreData and Realm database solutions
+use CoreData and Realm database solution